mooreaz92/mooreaz92/README.md

 ### Data Science Journey

 Motivated by my passion for data analysis and the desire to leverage technology for meaningful insights, I pursued the data science program at Flatiron School.
 This immersive experience provided me with a strong foundation in Python, SQL, machine learning, and natural language processing.
-I successfully completed several projects, exploring diverse topics such as customer acquisition analysis, statistical root cause analysis, and music festival data visualization.

 ### Pinned Projects